The Latest and Greatest Outdoor Furniture of 2023

 Leanne Ford took to the outdoors for her fourth furniture collaboration, Jeannie, with Crate & Barrel.
 We love that teak is the star of the collection, as it’s paired up with simple, goes-with-anything cushions.
 But reviewers are also raving about the rock-inspired, sculptural side table, confirming it’s worth the hype.
 “It’s smaller than a cocktail table but much larger than an end table,” one shopper writes.
 Another adds, “It’s even better in person.”

-The Crate collection veers from Hay’s powder-coated past, though the all-wood chairs and tables are actually a reedition of original designs by Dutch architect Gerrit Rietveled in 1934.
-The original goal was to repurpose a surplus of wood crates, which the blocky frames nod to.
+The Crate collection veers from Hay’s powder-coated past, though the all-wood chairs and tables are actually reeditions of original designs by Dutch architect Gerrit Rietveled from 1934.
+The goal was to repurpose a surplus of wood crates, which the blocky frames nod to.

 Created by Canadian British industrial designer Philippe Malouin, Hem’s first outdoor furniture drop—Chop—features a mix-and-match ensemble of stainless steel tables and stackable chairs.
 Each is offered in bold, earthy powder-coated finishes, including an eye-catching ultramarine blue.